 - All electrical work must be performed in accordance with local, state and federal electric codes. - This product is designed for indoor/compartment installation.
 Do not expose to rain, snow, moisture, or liquids of any type. - Use insulated tools to reduce the chance of electrical shock or accidental short circuits.
-Be sure to remove all jewelry such as rings, watches, bracelets, etc., when installing or performing maintenance on the inverter. - Always disconnect the batteries or energy source prior to installing or performing maintenance on the inverter.
-Live power may be present at more than one point since an inverter utilizes both batteries and AC. - Do not cover or obstruct any air vent openings and/or install in a zeroclearance compartment - always operate unit in an open area. - When working with electrical equipment or lead acid batteries, have someone nearby in case of an emergency. - Study and follow all the battery manufacturer's specific precautions when installing, using, and servicing the battery connected to the inverter. - While working with batteries, wear eye protection and gloves, and avoid touching your eyes.
-Keep fresh water and soap on hand in the event battery acid comes in contact with eyes.
-If this occurs, cleanse right away with soap and water for a minimum of 15 minutes and seek medical attention. - Batteries produce explosive gases, DO NOT smoke or have an open spark or fire near the system. - Avoid dropping any metal tool or object on the battery.
+Be sure to remove all jewelry such as rings, watches, bracelets, etc., when installing or performing maintenance on the inverter. - Always disconnect the batteries prior to installing or performing maintenance on the inverter. - Do not cover or obstruct any air vent openings and/or install in a zeroclearance compartment-always operate unit in an open area. - When working with electrical equipment or lead acid batteries, have someone nearby in case of an emergency. - Study and follow all the battery manufacturer's specific precautions when installing, using, and servicing the battery connected to the inverter. - While working with batteries, wear eye protection and gloves, and avoid touching your eyes.
+If battery acid comes in contact with eyes, cleanse right away with soap and water for a minimum of 15 minutes. - Batteries produce explosive gasses, DO NOT smoke or have an open spark or fire near the system. - Avoid dropping any metal tool or object on the battery.
 Doing so could create a spark or short circuit which goes through the battery or another electrical tool and may cause an explosion. - Shock Hazard!
-Keep away from children! - These inverters provide household AC, treat the AC output sockets the same as regular wall AC sockets at home. - Explosion hazard!
-DO NOT use this inverter in the vicinity of flammable fumes or gases (such as propane tanks or large engines). - These inverters contain no user-serviceable parts.
+Keep away from children! - Explosion hazard!
+DO NOT use this inverter in the vicinity of flammable fumes or gasses (such as propane tanks or large engines). - These inverters contain no user-serviceable parts.
 See the Warranty section for how to handle service issues.